Pacmed/ehr_ood_detection/README.md

     python3 plot_results.py --data_origin eICU -p ood --plot-type heatmap --show-percentage-sig --show-rel-sizes --print-latex python3 plot_results.py -p da --plot-type heatmap --show-percentage-sigs --show-rel-sizes --print-latex

-*Tip*: PyCharm allows you to save presets for these kind of commands, so switching between them often becomes much easier.
+**Tip**: PyCharm allows you to save presets for these kind of commands, so switching between them often becomes much easier.

-*Note*: The script will only plot results which are saved in the path specified via `--result_dir`, which is set to `../../data/results/` by default (expecting that run this script from the module it's located in).
+**Note**: The script will only plot results which are saved in the path specified via `--result_dir`, which is set to `../../data/results/` by default (expecting that run this script from the module it's located in).

-### Bibliography
+### :mortar_board: Bibliography

 Bishop, Christopher M. Bayesian pca.
 In Advances in neural information processing systems, pages 382–388, 1999.